Blight: World Hunger

 Materials: Recycled tin cans

-Installation: Each letter hangs on a nail on the wall witha bracket on the back or a simple keyhole.
+Installation: Each letter hangs on a nail on the wall with a bracket on the back or a simple keyhole for a nail.

 While world hunger can be caused by crop failure, I am told that the world currently produces enough food to feed our population.
 The issues of food distribution and logistics become a critical issue.
-Add poor farming practices, civil unrest, violence, and international hostility the possibility for people to grow their own food becomes seriously impacted.
+In the first world, 30% of food produced goes in the trash.
+In the third world, 30% of food never makes it to markets because of food distribution problems.

 Wheat and Grass in the Nature